When Your Kid Is Puking Straight Phlegm (Ugh), Here's What You Need To Know

-As nauseating as it is, dealing with snot and vomit during cold and flu season is just part of the parenting process.
+As nauseating as it is, dealing with snot or vomit when your kid is sick is just part of the parenting process.
 Combining the two, though?
 It is absolutely gross, but sometimes that's exactly what happens when your sick kid pukes phlegm.
 It's decidedly disgusting, but what does it actually mean?
 Exactly how sick is your child when they're puking up straight phlegm?

 "When kids have a cold, they produce mucous; some runs down their face, some they blow into a tissue.
 The mucous produced by cells in the lower airway and lungs is thicker and referred to as phlegm.
-Phlegm is full of infection-fighting cells and enzymes to help fight against illness," Natasha Burgert, a pediatrician in Overland Park, Kansas tells Romper.
+Phlegm is full of infection-fighting cells and enzymes to help fight against illness," pediatrician Natasha Burgert tells Romper.

 So, phlegm is basically thick mucous that develops during respiratory sickness.
 That makes plenty of sense, but why the puking?
 How does it get from the lungs and airway and out into the toilet, bucket, or trash can (hopefully) that your child is vomiting into?
 (Ha, we all know where it really goes.
 Right in the middle of your own bed.)

-"Often times, young kids don't know how or can't effectively blow their nose and lots of mucus may pool in throat and/or be swallowed," pediatrician and parenting expert Dr. Jennifer Trachtenberg tells Romper.
+"Often times, young kids don't know how or can't effectively blow their nose, and lots of mucus may pool in throat and/or be swallowed," Dr. Jennifer Trachtenberg, a pediatrician and American Academy of Pediatrics SpokesDoctor, tells Romper.
 "The excess mucus may irritate the stomach or be in the throat causing a child to spit up the phlegm.
 Also, a long or hard coughing bout may cause a child to vomit as well."

 As gross as it may be, this phenomenon doesn't only occur in children, Burgert explains, and a full stomach on top of too much swallowed phlegm is a recipe for disaster.